DamianGacic/csv_test/README.md

-CSVs to be used as rawgithubusercontent links in my aws hosted webapps.
+folder for csv files to be used as rawgithubusercontent links in my aws hosted webapps.